AliDarwish2025/tasks_mindcloud/README.md

 # 💡 MindClouds Team

-This repository contains the five tasks submitted by **Team MindClouds** as part of the required assignments.
+This repository contains the five tasks submitted by **ALI DARWISH** as part of the required assignments.